 “We’re seeing you to the city gates,” Isobel said.
 “It’s the least we can do.
 Who knows when we’ll see you next.”

 Roman, beside them, stayed quiet.
 When they reached the city gates and Gareth said goodbye to Isobel and Ofelia, he kept his distance.
-The family had a lot of these small, intimate moments.
-Watching them made his heart hurt, even as they made him happy.
+The family had many of these small, intimate moments.
+Watching them made his heart hurt in a confusingly warm sort of way.

 He stiffened in surprise when Isobel hugged him goodbye, whispering in his ear, “Promise you’ll keep him safe.”